How to Start an LLC (7 Easy Steps to Business Formation)

 Shaking hands wearing business attire

 Operating agreements are documents that govern the operations and management of an LLC.
-Although not a basic requirement by law, it's highly recommended that LLCs create one.

 This operating agreement contains operating rules for the LLC members or owners, capital contributions, and buy-sell arrangements, among other things.